Chapter 13 bankruptcy could save your Erie home from foreclosure

-Are you are facing a mortgage foreclosure because you’ve fallen behind on your payments for your Erie home?
+Are you are facing a mortgage foreclosure because you’ve fallen behind on your payments for your home?
 Is your lender threatening to take your property in a sheriff sale?
-Luckily, not all hope is lost.
+Luckily, hope is not lost.
+You should contact your bankruptcy attorney, Erie PA.
 If you’ve received a foreclosure notice from your bank, you may still be able to save your home by filing for Chapter 13 bankruptcy.
 This is because a Chapter 13 can stop foreclosure and allow you to cure your mortgage default before your lender sells your home.

 How does Chapter 13 bankruptcy stop foreclosure?